25 Awesome Things To Do in Melbourne

 To help you plan your itinerary, here are all the Melbourne attractions I’ve listed in this article plotted out on a map.
 If you want a paper map, pick up a free copy from the visitor centre at Federation Square or in the Bourke St Mall.

-With so much to do in Melbourne, here are my top 10 recommendations for the absolute must-dos when you visit.
+With so much to do in Melbourne, here are my top 30 recommendations for the absolute must-dos when you visit.
 Whenever anyone visits me and asks me where to go in Melbourne, these are the things I always suggest.
+These are the things I do over and over again in the city.

 It’s in Melbourne’s laneways that you’ll also stumble upon some very cool Melbourne street art plastered over the walls.
 Some of the world’s most famous street artists have marked Melbourne’s laneways with their work.